Whether it’s on-air or online, digital media is a simple and inexpensive way to talk to your community-of-interest in any language.

 CAMA can help tailor your messages to speak directly and authentically to our target audiences – in their language.
 Prices include the cost of broadcasting advertisements and production.
 Note, translation services may be additional.
 Please be in touch for more information.

-Access media in New Zealand is funded in part thanks to NZ On Air.
+Community Access Media in New Zealand is partly funded thanks to NZ On Air.

-The year the Broadcasting Act was introduced a Ministerial Directive was issued requiring NZ On Air to undertake specific funding commitments, including the funding of access media.
-The directive says that it’s a part of the general policy of the government that access media services should be available for a broad range of non-profit community groups.
+The year the Broadcasting Act was introduced, a Ministerial Directive was issued requiring NZ On Air to undertake specific funding commitments, including the funding of Community Access Media.
+The directive says that it’s part of the government’s general policy that Community Access Media services should be available for a broad range of non-profit community groups.

-Thanks to the legislation and directive, access media in Aotearoa enjoys a level of state funding and support that would be the envy of other access media in most other jurisdictions.
+Thanks to the legislation and directive, access media in Aotearoa enjoys a level of state funding and support that would be the envy of other Community Access Media in most other jurisdictions.

 Check out this information pack that details the sector’s programming between Feb/March 2024.